Reporting

 What a SaaS Board Pack Includes

 A strong board pack tells the story behind the numbers.
-We include a P&L with commentary, cash flow forecast, runway analysis, KPI dashboard, and a short narrative covering what happened, why, and what comes next.
-Everything is designed to be read in under ten minutes so your board spends time on decisions, not deciphering spreadsheets.
-Learn how to build board packs that tell a clear financial story with our step-by-step board pack guide.
+Each pack includes a P&L with written commentary, a cash flow forecast, runway analysis, a KPI dashboard, and a short narrative covering what happened, why it happened, and what needs to happen next.

-We track the metrics that actually drive SaaS value: MRR and ARR growth, net revenue retention, gross margin, CAC payback period, LTV-to-CAC ratio, churn rate, and burn multiple.
-Each KPI is benchmarked against stage-appropriate targets so you know where you stand relative to peers - and where to focus improvement.
-Critically, we reconcile your MRR schedule to your P&L every month — most SaaS founders quote an ARR that doesn't match their accounts.
+We track the metrics that drive SaaS value: MRR and ARR growth, net revenue retention (NRR), gross margin, CAC payback period, LTV:CAC ratio, churn rate, and burn multiple.
+Each is benchmarked against stage-appropriate targets so you know where you stand relative to peers - and where to focus improvement.

 Reporting Cadence and Format